-1/4 to 1/3 *about 400g
+1/4 to 1/3 Cabbage *about 400g

-Dried Cut Wakame *about 10g
+4 tablespoons Dried Cut Wakame *about 10g

 Spicy Goma-ae Sauce

-Toasted Sesame Seeds 2 tablespoons *ground
+2 tablespoons Toasted Sesame Seeds *ground

-Sugar 1 tablespoon *add extra 1/2 tablespoon if required
+1 tablespoon Sugar *add extra 1/2 tablespoon if required

-Soy Sauce 2 tablespoons
+2 tablespoons Soy Sauce

-Toban Djan (Chili Bean Sauce) 1 tablespoon
+1 tablespoon Toban Djan (Chili Bean Sauce)

-Grind Toasted Sesame Seeds, add Sugar, Soy Sauce and Toban Djan, mix well to make sauce.
+- Grind Toasted Sesame Seeds, add Sugar, Soy Sauce and Toban Djan, mix well to make sauce.

-Cabbage leaves need to be cut or torn into small pieces.
+- Cabbage leaves need to be cut or torn into small pieces.

-Soak Dry Wakame (or other sea vegetables of your choice if they are dry) in cold water until soft, drain well.
+- Soak Dry Wakame (or other sea vegetables of your choice if they are dry) in cold water until soft, drain well.
 Cut into small pieces if large.
 Squeeze to remove excess water.